StrandCC/Strand-Custom-Commands/Commands/Verification Module/readme.md

 ## Guide Markdown
 We assume you are using the default command prefix, `?`.
-Commands with inputs are denoted as `?command [input]`.
-Commands with choice inputs are denoted as `?command [input1/input2]`.

 ## Requirements
-* One channel, ``#welcome``, which contains any rules and information joining users should read.
+* One channel, `#welcome`, which contains any rules and information joining users should read.
-* Inside ``#welcome``, make sure to tell the user to use ``?dmimage`` to get their code.
+* Inside `#welcome`, make sure to tell the user to use `?dmimage` to get their code.
-* One role, ``Newcomer``, which has been denied Read Message permissions in all channels except welcome.
+* One role, `Newcomer`, which has been denied Read Message permissions in all channels except welcome.
-* The ``Newcomer`` role should be given when a user joins.
+* The `Newcomer` role should be given when a user joins.
 You should use the [Autoroles module](https://github.com/Strand-Custom-Commands/Strand-Custom-Commands/blob/master/Commands/Verification%20Module/readme.md#autoroles-modules-setup) for this.

 ## Autoroles Modules Setup
 * Go to https://dyno.gg and click on `Manage A Server`.